sofiadetremiolles/mlops-final-project/README.md

 ## Usage

-You must set the environment variable `DSBA_MODELS_ROOT_PATH` to the address you want to store the models in before you can use the platform.
+You must set the environment variables `DSBA_MODELS_ROOT_PATH` and `DSBA_REPORTS_ROOT_PATH` to the addresses you want to respectively store the models and reports in before you can use the platform.

-For example as a MacOS user I set `/Users/joachim/dev/dsba/models_registry`.
+For example as a MacOS user I set `/Users/sofia/dev/dsba/models` and `/Users/sofia/dev/dsba/reports`.

 There are many ways to set environment variables depending on the context.